Toparvion/jmint/index.md

 ***
 #### Approach 2.
 Creating a droplet from scratch
 1. Create a text file with name `<TargetClassSimpleName>Droplet.java` in any directory.
-:information_source: _This name format is just a kind of best practice; you may give the file any name._
+​ℹ​ _This name format is just a kind of best practice; you may give the file any name._
 2. Inside the file specify the package of target class just like if you'd create it.
 3. Specify the target class (or enum, or interface) just like if you'd create it.
 _Access modifiers as well as `extends`/`implements` clauses and annotations make no sense to droplets and thus may be omitted.
 Arbitrary combinations of inner types are supported by jMint._